AkshayaShivaiah/Recuiter-Filter-Tool/README.md

-# Recuiter-Filter-Tool
-A R tool which can help the recruiters to filter through a huge list of contacts to a list of prospective candidates based on their work experience and position.
 The code below allows the recuiters to upload their input file consisting the list of candidates and a list a companies to filter.
-They can also filter by the candidate's position. rm(list=ls())
+They can also filter by the candidate's position.

-#install.packages("slam")
+rm(list=ls())

 library(dplyr)

 library(magrittr)

 library(tidyr)

 library(stringr)

 library(tm)

 library(slam)

 candidatelist <- read_excel(" ", sheet=" ")